 Measuring roughly thirty centimetres in diameter, the pectoral consists of three detailed panels.
 The top panel portrays Scythian daily life, including two figures fashioning clothing out of sheepskin.
 The middle panel features pastoral scenes of birds, spiralling vines and conch-like flowers.
 It is the lower frieze which holds one’s attention.
 Here, fears about predators are interwoven with magic.
 Lions feast on boars, yet the eye is drawn to the centre where winged griffins dismember a horse.

 The predator-prey dichotomy features heavily in Scythian artwork, reflecting the harsh existence the nomads would have faced.
 What was truly fascinating was that a near identical motif, dating roughly from the same century, was found in a terracotta fragment in southern Italy some 2½ thousand kilometres away from the kurgan.
 Likewise, the Olynthus mosaic of Northern Greece, also dating from the same time period, shows a similar scene.
 What could have accounted for these identical artistic themes separated by such a huge geographical distance?

 The answer to this may lie in trade.
 Griffins originate in ancient Egypt and Mesopotamia where they appear in artistic depictions as early as 3000 B.C.
-Below one can observe such art from the region, although dated some 2,500 years after.
-The Phoenician scarab, most likely used as a seal, depicts the Egyptian God Bes locked in a struggle with our mythical creature.
+Below one can observe such art from the region, although dated some 2,500 years after the motif’s original introduction.
+The Phoenician scarab, likely used as a seal, depicts the Egyptian God Bes locked in a struggle with our mythical creature.